corigne/dot-neovim/README.md

 # dot-neovim
 My Neovim configurations ported to LUA.
 A combination of my own configs and the lsp/autocompletion features
 from the ["neovim-from-scratch"](https://github.com/LunarVim/Neovim-from-scratch) series by chris@machine.

-## What it looks lke:
+## What it looks like:
+- Ships with tokyonight-night as the default colorscheme, but also installs everforest, darkula, and ayu.
 ![image](https://github.com/corigne/dot-neovim/assets/7695563/4b067d35-2207-44a8-93ac-667db79771c1)

 ## Requirements: